angular/angular/aio/content/guide/service-worker-config.md

 This essentially does the following:

 1. Try to fetch from the network first.
-2. If the network request does not complete immediately, ignore the cache age and fall back to the cached value.
+2. If the network request does not complete immediately, that is after a timeout of 0&nbsp;ms, ignore the cache age and fall back to the cached value.
 3. Once the network request completes, update the cache for future requests.
 4. If the resource does not exist in the cache, wait for the network request anyway.